rlex/pcp-zabbix-templates/README.md

 Required for discovery rules in Linux template.
 Can discover disks and network interfaces.
 ##### Linux
-Work-in-progress.
 Core system monitoring.
 Just like stock "Template OS Linux" with a bit more info.
 Please note that this template is not meant to replace stock zabbix linux template.
 It's meant to complement it.

 Features:
-* In-depth network monitoring (TCP connections, retransmits, UDP datagrams)
+* More detailed network monitoring (TCP connections, retransmits, UDP datagrams)
-* Memory monitoring: usage, faults.
+* Memory monitoring: usage, faults, etc.

 With discovery script installed:
 * Per-interface monitoring (errors, packets, bytes)
 * Per-disk monitoring (IOPS, Bytes read/written, etc)
+* MDRaid monitoring (status only - 0 is OK, everything else is failed MD)

 ##### MySQL
 Requires MySQL PMDAS in PCP.